 Great gifts that give back and help wildlife

 Critically Endangered Socks is a sock company that helps protect some of the world’s most critically endangered animals.
 The soft and luxurious socks are made from a blend of sustainably sourced, Oeko-Tex certified bamboo and cotton.
-Each pair is named after and draws inspiration from one of five critically endangered animals, with 20% of sales going towards a different hand-picked animal charity, making receiving socks for Christmas at last far more interesting.
+Each pair is named after and draws inspiration from one of five critically endangered animals, with 20% of sales going towards a different hand-picked animal charity, making receiving socks at last far more interesting.

 The socks are packaged in a recycled cardboard box which includes a simple fact sheet informing customers about the critically endangered animal charity they are supporting with each purchase.
 Every sock also features an embroidered icon of the animal they protect, serving as a true badge of honor for the wearer.